 Katie C. Lewis, PhD, is a staff research psychologist, the coordinator of the Grand Rounds, and medical staff affiliate at the Austen Riggs Center.
-Her research focuses primarily on examining personality processes in adults diagnosed with complex psychopathology as they relate to suicidal and self-destructive behaviors.
+Her research focuses on examining personality processes in adults diagnosed with complex psychopathology as they relate to suicidal and self-destructive behaviors.
 Dr. Lewis received a doctorate in clinical psychology (PhD) from the Brooklyn campus of Long Island University and completed a pre-doctoral internship and postdoctoral Fellowship at Albany Medical Center.
 She is a former graduate student representative on the Ethics Board of Division 39 and a former Fellow of the American Psychoanalytic Association.
-She is the current recipient of the Robert Wallerstein Fellowship in Psychoanalytic Research (San Francisco Center for Psychoanalysis), and a past recipient of the PPRS Stuart Hauser Memorial Poster Award, the American Psychoanalytic Association's Poster Award, and Long Island University's Dissertation Award.
+She is the current recipient of the Robert Wallerstein Fellowship in Psychoanalytic Research (San Francisco Center for Psychoanalysis) and a Young Investigator Grant through the American Foundation for Suicide Prevention.
+She is a past recipient of the PPRS Stuart Hauser Memorial Poster Award, the American Psychoanalytic Association's Poster Award, and Long Island University's Dissertation Award.
 She has published and presented on a wide range of topics including suicide and self-harming behaviors, personality psychopathology and assessment, and the ethics of confidentiality in clinical writing.
-She is a member of the Rapaport-Klein Study Group and the Mental Health Community Services Board for Saratoga County, NY.
+She currently serves as a Consulting Editor and Special Section Editor (Clinical Applications and Case Studies) for the Journal of Personality Assessment.
 Dr. Lewis is a licensed clinical psychologist in New York and Massachusetts and operates a small private psychotherapy practice in addition to her work at Austen Riggs.

 Katie Lewis, PhD

 Erikson Institute Staff